jozech/flash-to-ambient/README.md

 ### Acknowledgements

-Our code is inspire by [PhotoWCT](https://github.com/NVIDIA/FastPhotoStyle).
+Some parts of our code is inspire by [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).